I was named after Jackie Chan.

 "[H]er son's fate was either to gain glory and die young, or to live a long but uneventful life in obscurity." - (Iliad: 9.410ff.)
 8th century B.C., Ancient Greece

-Achilles chose the path of glory and took part in the Trojan War (for Helen of Troy).
+Achilles chose the path to glory and the Trojan War (Helen of Troy).

 We echo his name today and honor his choice when we read Homer in school.

-You live life; you don't choose it.
-We don't choose our fate - it has chosen you.
+You get the gift to live life; you don't choose it.

 Why do I also go by "Jack" or "John" or "JC"